-Today, the actual implementation of many rules in recent legislation impacting claims on renewable gas consumption, is not yet fully established, so their consistency cannot yet be confirmed in practice.
+Today, the actual implementation of many rules in recent legislation impacting claims on renewable gas consumption, is not yet fully implemented, so their consistency cannot yet be confirmed in practice.
 Additionally, the numerical data is not yet systematically available to support accurate Residual Mix calculation across all Member States of the European Union and the interacting natural gas and hydrogen markets.
-Where it is available, the timely availability still needs improvement.
+Despite data being collected and stored, the timely availability still needs improvement.
 Further, practice has shown that achieving consistent implementation of Residual Mix calculation methods across all Member States can take time.
-Moreover, a formally mandated organisation to ensure such consistency and coordinated roll-out is currently lacking.